Japan PM signals election can wait, defies opposition

-TOKYO (Reuters) - Japan’s Prime Minister Yoshihiko Noda made clear on Monday he was in no rush to go to the polls, speaking of the risk of a “political vacuum” in a speech likely to anger an opposition that has urged him to keep a promise to call an election soon.
+TOKYO, Oct 29 (Reuters) - Japanese Prime Minister Yoshihiko Noda made clear on Monday he is in no rush to go to the polls, speaking of unfinished business and the risk of a “political vacuum” in a speech likely to anger the opposition, which has been urging him to keep a promise to call an election soon.

-The ruling Democratic Party of Japan (DPJ) swept to power in 2009 and holds a slim majority in the powerful lower house of parliament, but the opposition’s domination of the upper house has it allowed it to block crucial budget deficit funding legislation.

-The opposition Liberal Democratic Party (LDP) is using the issue to press Noda into calling an early election, at a time when opinion polls show Noda is likely to lose any vote.

-But the prime minister showed no sign of being cowed when he delivered a policy speech at the opening of an extra parliament session called primarily to pass a bill needed to fund a 38.3 trillion yen ($474 billion) deficit.

-“In order to fulfill my responsibility for tomorrow, I cannot abandon jobs halfway to their completion,” Noda told the lower house.
-“We shouldn’t create at will a political vacuum that would cause policies to stall.”

-Speaking on the eve of a review of monetary policy by the Bank of Japan, Noda also vowed to work with the central bank more closely to support the economy, using terms employed in the past to pressure the central bank into easing policy.
+Speaking on the eve of a review of monetary policy by the Bank of Japan, Noda also vowed to work with the central bank more closely to support the economy, repeating wording the government has used in the past to pressure the central bank.

-But he has been coy on exactly when he will call the election for the lower house, which must be held by August next year.

-Analysts believe he is unlikely to do so in the near future given his party’s poor ratings in opinion polls.
+But he has been coy on exactly when he will call the election for the lower house, which must be held by August next year, and analysts believe he is unlikely to do so in the near future given poor ratings in opinion polls for his ruling Democratic Party.

-“Noda wants to delay the day of reckoning as long as possible,” said political commentator Harumi Arima.
-“Who would call an election now knowing that over 100 parliament seats would be lost, putting the party on the brink of collapse?”

 In a sign of the opposition’s deepening frustration, the upper house, which it controls, has refused to hold a session on Noda’s speech following a non-binding censure motion against him passed by the chamber in the last parliament session.

-That prospect has drawn close scrutiny from ratings agencies Moody’s Investors Service and Standard & Poor‘s.
+That could trigger a “fiscal cliff” of draconian spending cuts and push the economy back into recession.
+The prospect has drawn close scrutiny from ratings agencies Moody’s Investors Service and Standard & Poor‘s.

-The brinkmanship over the bond bill would backfire on the opposition rather than Noda, Arima said, as the prime minister could benefit from public criticism of his rivals’ spoiling tactics and eventually pass the bill with some tweaks, without needing to call a general election.

 “No government can manage the current public finances without the bill,” Noda said, appealing for opposition support.